xtoeffel/outbreak/breakout/README.md

 ## Implementation

-The game runs in the browser, it's :balloon: programmed `HTML` and `JavaScript`.
+The game runs in the browser, it's :balloon: programmed in `HTML` and `JavaScript`.